github-mohsinalam/Data-Analysis/README.md

 # Data-Analysis
 Details various python libraries for performing exploratory data analysis.
-The repository will help any aspiring data analyst.
+The repository will help any aspiring data analyst, to understand Python libraries like Pandas, Numpy, Seaborn, Matplotlib, ScikitLearn.
 The repository contains multiple jupyter notebook , explaining various python libraries used in data analysis.
 The first notebook (introduction.ipynb) covers :
           Introduction to data that will be used throughout this repository,